karyeet/heroku-lavalink/README.md

 If heroku is unable to automatically configure buildpacks, go to your projects settings on the heroku website and add java and nodejs.
 4. Go to your project settings->config vars on heroku and set a new var called PASS to what you want your lavalink password to be.
 5. In the same menu, set a new var called JAVA_TOOL_OPTIONS and set it to "-XX:+UseContainerSupport -Xmx500m -Xss256k -XX:CICompilerCount=2 -Dfile.encoding=UTF-8" without the "" , this will set ram to max on a free dyno
+6. In the same menu, create a var called APP_NAME and set it to your heroku applications name.

 **Notes:**
 1. After changing PASS you must redeploy or click the More menu and *restart all dynos*.